 Home Remedies for Rheumatoid Arthritis: Gin-Soaked Raisins

-Eating raisins soaked in gin every day reduces the pain and inflammation associated with arthritis.
+Here's the truth about eating raisins soaked in gin every day for pain and inflammation.

 The topic of gin-soaked raisins pops up on a regular basis in the rheumatoid arthritis (RA) community.
 Inevitably someone will swear by this home remedy’s ability to control the pain of RA.